ArtisanMobile/devdocs/_posts/2013-10-23-quickstart-for-android.md

 In-code Experiments allow you to build tests around business logic inside your app.
 For example, you can create a test for showing or not showing a particular screen.
 Another example is testing multiple workflows.

-An in-code experiments must be defined in the **registerInCodeExperiments** on your CustomArtisanService class.
+An in-code experiments must be defined in the **registerInCodeExperiments** on your Application class.

 The method **registerExperimentWithDescription(String experimentName)** or **registerExperimentWithDescription(String experimentName, String description)** takes a string representing the name of your experiment and an optional string for a description that will be displayed in Artisan Tools.